up9cloud/action-rsync/README.md

     # Must checkout first, otherwise would get empty folder, see https://github.com/actions/checkout
     - uses: actions/checkout@v2
     - name: Deploy to my ❤️
-      # Set the version you want: https://github.com/marketplace/actions/action-rsync
+      # Modify `master` to valid version, get from https://github.com/marketplace/actions/action-rsync
       uses: up9cloud/action-rsync@master
       env:
-        # Required (with example values)
+        # Required (values are examples)
+        TARGET: /target/path/ # Target path for folder or file

+        # Required only if MODE is push or pull
         HOST: example.com
         KEY: ${{secrets.DEPLOY_SSH_KEY}} # ssh private key
-        TARGET: /target/path/ # target path for folder or file

-        # Optional (with `default` values)
+        # Optional (those are `default` values)
+        MODE: push # push: local (SOURCE) to remote (TARGET)
+                   # pull: remote (SOURCE) to local (TARGET)
+                   # local: local (SOURCE) to local (TARGET)
-        VERBOSE: false # set it true if you want some tips
+        VERBOSE: false # Set it true if you want some tips
-        USER: root # target server ssh user
+        USER: root # Remote server ssh user, it's useless when MODE is local
-        PORT: 22 # target server ssh port
+        PORT: 22 # Remote server ssh port, it's useless when MODE is local
-        # The final rsync arguments will be "$ARGS $ARGS_MORE".
         ARGS: -avz --delete --exclude=/.git/ --exclude=/.github/ # rsync arguments
-        ARGS_MORE: "" # more rsync arguments
+        ARGS_MORE: "" # More rsync arguments, it means the final rsync arguments will be:
-                      # This can be used with default arguments, for example:
+                      # `$ARGS $ARGS_MORE`
-                      # if you set "--no-o --no-g" and keep ARGS as default,
+                      # For example, if you set ARGS_MORE to `--no-o --no-g` and keep ARGS as default, then the final will be:
-                      # then the final will be -avz --delete --exclude=/.git/ --exclude=/.github/ --no-o --no-g
+                      # `-avz --delete --exclude=/.git/ --exclude=/.github/ --no-o --no-g`
         SSH_ARGS: '-p 22 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -o LogLevel=quiet' # ssh arguments, if you set this, the PORT would be ignored.
-        SOURCE: ./ # source folder or file
+        SOURCE: ./ # Source folder or file
+        RUN_SCRIPT_ON: target # target: When MODE is push, run pre and post scripts on remote.
+Other modes runs on local.
+                              # source: When MODE is push, run scripts on local.
+Other modes runs on remote.
+                              # local: Whatever, runs on local.
+                              # remote: Runs on remote.
-        PRE_SCRIPT: "" # pre script runs on target server, target server must support `mktemp` command
+        PRE_SCRIPT: "" # Run script before rsync, the server (RUN_SCRIPT_ON) must support `mktemp` command
-        POST_SCRIPT: "" # post script runs on target server, target server must support `mktemp` command
+        POST_SCRIPT: "" # Run script after rsync, the server (RUN_SCRIPT_ON) must support `mktemp` command
 ```

 ### Example